BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Controller.<instance ID>.BootParameter.`
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Controller.<instance ID>.BootParameter.`.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains a single deleted_obj_results
+2. The DeleteResp contains a single `deleted_obj_results`
-element, with a requested path equal to
+    element, with a `requested_path` equal to
-'Device.LocalAgent.Controller.&lt;instance
+    'Device.LocalAgent.Controller.<instance
-identifier&gt;.BootParameter.[Enable==true]' and an oper_success
+    identifier>.BootParameter.[Enable==true]' and an `oper_success`
-element with the affected_path elements equal to the path names of the
+    element with the `affected_path` elements equal to the path names of the
     successfully Deleted objects.

 3. The BootParameter whose Enable parameter was equal to
     'false' was not deleted.

 4. The GetResp does not contain any BootParameter instances where `Enable==true`.

 ## 1.36 Get message with full parameter path